at the "working face" of a sanitary landfill, municipal solid waste is dumped from trucks, compacted, and covered with dirt or fabric every night

 When a cell is full, a thick cap of watertight clay is added at the top of each cell.
 This impervious clay blocks rainwater from seeping into the garbage and then into adjacent groundwater.
 Intricate plumbing systems are installed at different levels, to capture and release gases from decomposing waste before pressure builds up and cracks the clay covering.

 The plumbing threaded through the landfill also collects the juices ("leachate") that are squeezed out of the garbage, plus groundwater/rainwater that manages to seep into the landfill and become contaminated.
-The pipes carry the leachate to wastewater treatment facilities, where the contaminants are separated from the water.
+At some landfills, pipes carry the leachate to wastewater treatment facilities where the contaminants are separated from the water.
+At other landfills, leachate is collected in ponds and trucked to the treatment facility.

 Sometimes the contaminants from the leachate are incinerated, and ash is buried in a specialized landfill for that product.
 In other cases, concentrated sludge from the water treatment plant is carried back to the landfill and buried there.
 Once a landfill is officially closed and sealed with clay at the top, the waste is isolated from the surrounding environment - at least in theory.